 You should carefully consider the risks described below before making an investment decision.
 Additional risks not presently known to us or that we currently deem immaterial may also impair our business operations.
 Our business, financial condition or results of operations could be materially and adversely affected by any of these risks.
 The trading price and value of our Ordinary Shares and Warrants could decline due to any of these risks, and you may lose all or part of your investment.
-This prospectus and any prospectus supplement also contain forward-looking statements that involve risks and uncertainties.
-Our actual results could differ materially from those anticipated in these forward-looking statements as a result of certain factors, including the risks faced by us described below and elsewhere in this prospectus and any prospectus supplement.
+This prospectus and any prospectus supplement or related free writing prospectus also contain forward-looking statements that involve risks and uncertainties.
+Our actual results could differ materially from those anticipated in these forward-looking statements as a result of certain factors, including the risks faced by us described below and elsewhere in this prospectus and any prospectus supplement or related free writing prospectus.